 I was involved in constructing several parts of the integration with described practices (commands, decomposition, etc.).
 This proved to be just the beginning.
 This initial process focused all my attention for several months.
 I read materials about software architecture, practiced a lot, and cooperated with the community.
 Taking part in the contribution process, I found, brought benefits not only to the open-source project but for my own projects as well.
 As a developer of e-commerce solutions, I was able to transport my experience and my accomplishments to the businesses I supported.
 I found this to be a win-win-win situation – for OpenSource, the business I supported, and for me.

-When I looked back and compared my first PR to the one I made in the ASI in October 2019, I was shocked by the progress I made!
+Looking back and comparing my first PR to the one I made in the ASI in October 2019, I was amazed by the progress I had made!
 New development skills, in-depth platform knowledge, and, of course, new friends from different parts of the world – that is what open-source contribution is all about to me.
 The first release of the project was successful and became an excellent starting point for version 2.0, where new technical challenges appeared.

 For anyone asking me, I would say that community contribution is incredible.
 The technical expertise learned by me and gained by others working on this project was invaluable, and all steps of the ASI construction proved greatly beneficial to the greater community.
 Magento Community spirit makes this world better through the collaboration of people concentrated on common problem-solving and innovating, or just improving (bigger, better, faster!).
 All this truly unites like-minded people to reach for and achieve common goals: building a quality service based on sophisticated programming solutions.
 The payout is an improved personal skill set, a much stronger network of engineers (more friends!), and a thriving tech ecosystem to call home.